Created for

 # /usr/lib/python3.5/datetime.py

-You should put an __init__.py file in the directory, which you want it to be treated as package from Python.
+__init__.py__init__.py file in the directory, which you want it to be treated as package from Python.__init__.py can be an empty file

 $ tree my_app